SowjanyaSadashivu/SowjanyaSadashiva/README.md

 ## About Me

-- :mortar_board: I am a passionate recent graduate with a Master's degree in **Computer Science** from the prestigious **University of Texas, Arlington**.
+- :mortar_board: I am a recent graduate with a Master's degree in **Computer Science** from the prestigious **University of Texas, Arlington** with a passion for Data Science.

 ## My Academic Journey